5jt/dyalog-cookbook/manuscript/03_structure.md

 :If bar>3 ⋄ status←'ok' ⋄ :Else ⋄ status←'error' ⋄ :EndIf
 ~~~

-This is actually a really bad idea.
-When executing the code in the Tracer the line will be executed as an atomic unit, meaning that you have no idea what the actual value of `status` is after executing that line.
-Therefore the control structure does not offer an advantage over the other solutions which are way shorter.
-So either you go for the shorter one (if you expect debugging that line won't be an issue) or you spread the control structure over 5 lines so that you can see what is actually going on.
+There is one major problem with this: when executing the code in the Tracer the line will be executed in one go.
+If you think you might want to follow the control flow and trace into the individual expressions, you should spread the control structure over 5 lines.

-Note: if you have a choice between a short and a long expression then your are advised to go for the short one unless the long one offers an incentive like improved readability, better debugging or faster execution speed; only a short program has a chance of being bug free.
+In general: if you have a choice between a short and a long expression then your are advised to go for the short one unless the long one offers an incentive like improved readability, better debugging or faster execution speed; only a short program has a chance of being bug free.

-Diamonds can be useful in some situation, but in general it's a good idea to avoid them.
+Diamonds can be useful in some situations, but in general it's a good idea to avoid them.

 A> ### Diamonds
 A>